 Rodenticides are threatening fragile ecosystems across the country and jeopardizing the health of certain wildlife populations.
 A 2006-2010 Massachusetts study found that 86% of 161 birds of prey had a form of second generation anticoagulants — the most lethal, “one feeding kills,” poison — in their livers.
 A 2012-2016 study found these kinds of anticoagulants in 96% of 94 birds tested.

-In addition to harming wildlife, children and companion animals are also vulnerable to rodenticides, accidentally consuming the poison.
+In addition to harming wildlife, children and companion animals are also vulnerable to rodenticides through accidental consumption.
+Recently, a dog Lucy was brought to the MSPCA-Angell West with internal bleeding and bruising on her legs and abdomen — classic symptoms of rat poisons.
 Between 1999 and 2009, the American Association of Poison Control Centers (AAPCC) received reports of an average of 17,000 humans exposed to rodenticides annually.
-The vast majority, roughly 15,000, of these exposures involved children younger than six.
+The vast majority, roughly 15,000, of these exposures involved children younger than 6.
 The AAPCC reported more than 50,000 dog poisonings from rodenticides in 2014.

-This legislation is filed by Representative Jim Hawkins (D-2nd Bristol) and supported by the Animal Legal Defense Fund, Humane Society of the United States, Mass Audubon, MSPCA, New England Wildlife Center, Northeast Organic Farmers Association-Massachusetts, and Raptors Are The Solution-Earth Island Institute.
-It was referred to the Joint Committee on Environment, Natural Resources and Agriculture.
+This legislation is filed by Representative Jim Hawkins (D-2nd Bristol) and Senator Paul Feeney (D-Bristol and Norfolk).
+It is supported by the Animal Legal Defense Fund, Humane Society of the United States, Mass Audubon, MSPCA, New England Wildlife Center, Northeast Organic Farmers Association-Massachusetts, and Raptors Are The Solution-Earth Island Institute, among others.
+The rodenticide bills have been referred to the Joint Committee on Environment and Natural Resources.